 Let me be clear: as FHA commissioner, I initiated tighter controls and enforcement procedures that shut down irresponsible FHA lenders.
 When warranted, this is the right thing to do for the Fund and the market.
 Dishonest or sloppy lenders have no place within the FHA program.
-However, FHA must take a balanced approach to enforcement; otherwise FHA's practices could risk lenders cutting off credit that is needed to help support the housing market recovery.
+However, FHA must take a balanced approach to enforcement; otherwise FHA's practices risk a curtailment of sustainable credit at a time when credit is needed to support the housing market recovery.

 MBA unquestionably supports high standards for all lenders that participate in FHA programs in order to protect the agency's viability, the lender's reputation, and the reputation of the industry.
 MBA members recognize and accept accountability for instances of fraud and negligence within their control.
 Moreover, lenders take full responsibility for underwriting mistakes that lead to loan delinquencies and incorporate sophisticated quality control systems to minimize the possibility of indemnifications.
-There must, however, be a reasonable margin for human error, especially when the error is not the cause of the delinquency or default.
+There must, however, be a reasonable allowance for human error, certainly when the error is not the cause of the delinquency or default.
 MBA would staunchly oppose efforts that allow FHA to go beyond reasonable standards of lender enforcement.